kellenwiltshire/sish-form-mailer/README.md

 # Using a Form

-After logging into SiSH Form Mailer, create a form through the web interface.
+Once logged in, create a form through the SiSH Form Mailer UI.

-The application will generate a six-character code such as:
+The application generates a six-character code, for example:

 ```text
 a7K92x
 ```

-The resulting endpoint is:
+The form endpoint becomes:

 ```text
 https://form-mailer.example.com/api/forms/a7K92x